Basic Features of the

 Primary consciousnesses include the eight types of primary consciousness (rnam-shes tshogs-brgyad):

 mind consciousness (yid-kyi rnam-shes),

-disturbing awareness (nyon-yid),
+deluded awareness (nyon-yid),

 alayavijnana (kun-gzhi rnam-shes, all-encompassing foundation consciousness, storehouse consciousness).

 Only Chittamatra Followers of Scripture assert eight types of primary consciousness.
 Chittamatra Followers of Logic assert only the first six.
 They do not assert deluded awareness or alayavijnana.